Gain a comprehensive baseline knowledge of strategic workforce planning that you can apply in the workplace

 Alternative approaches to collecting exit data involve the use of confidential attitude surveys for current employees including questions on intentions to leave, or confidential questionnaires sent to former employees on exit or a period of time after their departure.

-It’s also important to consider the experiences of those still employed at the business; conducting an exit interview will gather useful data, but using information from current employees (such as employee surveys) will help pinpoint retention issues before they lead to people leaving.
+It’s also important to consider the experiences of those still employed by the organisation.
+Conducting an exit interview will gather useful data, but using information from current employees (such as employee surveys) will identify potential retention issues before they lead to people leaving, and help to minimise subsequent negative outcomes of turnover.

 Improving employee retention

-The first steps when developing an employee retention strategy are to establish:
+The first steps in developing an employee retention strategy are to find out:

 This data can be used to develop a costed retention strategy that focuses on the particular issues and causes of turnover specific to the organisation.

-As well as basic pay and benefits, organisations should consider the following elements, all of which have been shown to play a positive role in improving retention and are likely to impact the working environment:
+As well as basic pay and benefits, organisations should consider the following practices, all of which have been shown to play a positive role in improving retention:

 Be flexible - Wherever possible, accommodate individual preferences on working hours and times.
-As part of this, it's also important to monitor workload and ensure it is manageable within working hours
+As part of this, it's also important to monitor workload and ensure it's manageable within working hours.
+Learn more on flexible working practices and from our report Flexible working lessons from the pandemic.

 Books and reports